VC CSKA Sofia

-VC CSKA Sofia, is a professional volleyball team based in Sofia, Bulgaria.
-It plays in the Bulgaria volley league.
+VC CSKA Sofia is a professional volleyball team based in Sofia, Bulgaria, competing in the Bulgarian Volleyball League.

 On 5 May 1948 establishing a sports club "September at CDV" which incorporates seven club sports, including volleyball.
 His successor is consistent volleyball teams CDNV, CDNA, CSKA "Cherveno zname", CSKA "Septemvriysko zname" CSKA and again that in the period 1948 – 2022 г. won 29 titles in men and 22 for women and 19 cups Bulgaria in men and 19 in women.
 Abbreviation Club "CSKA" means "Central Sports Club of the Army".

 In the year of his championship winning team and laid the foundations of volleyball VC CSKA, Kostadin Shopov (player-coach of the team), Dragomir Stoyanov, Dimitar Dimitrov, Dimitar Elenkov, Konstantin Totev, Ivan Ivanov, Dimitar Dimitrov, Peter Shishkov, Alexander Velev Milko Karaivanov (then coach of the male and female trimmings).

 For several decades CSKA established itself as a brand name for professional success in the field of volleyball, known both nationally and globally.

 Proof of that are earned in 1969 and 1976 European Cup and Cup of buying men's team of CSKA.
 The first European title in CSKA (1969) was actually the first ever medal won by the Bulgarian men's team in team sports.
-In the history of Bulgarian volleyball it contributes to serious popularize this sport in Bulgaria, and in addition gives a solid dose of confidence to its development in the country.
-Fact receiving confirmation the following year when Sofia's World Volleyball Championship, which the Bulgarian national team took second place, and the best player of the tournament was elected Dimitar Zlatanov.
+In the history of Bulgarian volleyball, it contributed to popularizing the sport in Bulgaria, and in addition gives a solid dose of confidence to its development in the country.
+Fact receiving confirmation the following year when Sofia's World Volleyball Championship, which the Bulgarian national team took second place, and the best player of the tournament selected was Dimitar Zlatanov.
 With this success starts factual affirmation of our national team in the world, and enjoying time with an extremely good reputation in the international field.

 European awards for women in the period 1979 – 1984 years.
 (1979 Cup, 1984 Cup Winners' Cup in 1982) raised the prestige of the women's division in the club and start a serious domination of the domestic championship, CSKA in the 1980s.
 Among other successes CSKA during 1978 – 1980, were the prelude and the European Cup of Bulgaria from the European Championships in Sofia during 1981.